hernanrazo/tf_image_classifier_example/README.md

         score = predictions[0][node_id]
         print('%s (score = %.5f)' % (human_string, score))

 ```

+Depending on the number of images and what computer you are using, this may take a while.
+The better the resulting accuracy, the better the model will be.

 In Android Studio, I placed the following code in the `classifierActivity.java` file to connect the new model to the app: